reserve-protocol/protocol/README.md

 - Top-level files: The system contracts
 - `interfaces`: Interfaces for the system contracts
 - `libraries`: `DELEGATECALL` libraries specific to this implementation
-- `mocks`: Mock contracts for testing
+- `mocks`: Mock contracts for testing common to all prototypes

 The less-central folders in the repository are dedicated to project management, configuration, and other ancillary details: